rust-lang/book/second-edition/nostarch/chapter12.md

 ```

 Rust is telling us that our code ignores the `Result` value, which might be
 indicating that there was an error.
-We're not checking to see if there was an
+We’re not checking to see if there was an
 error or not, though, and the compiler is reminding us that we probably meant
 to have some error handling code here!
-Let's rectify that now.
+Let’s rectify that now.

 #### Handling Errors Returned from `run` in `main`